clintonhalpin/common-tests/README.md

 # Document Outline

+should have title attribute
-links should have :focus state links should have :hover state links should have :active state images should have alt text
+should have description attribute links should have :focus state links should have :hover state links should have :active state images should have alt text

+# Routes

+[ routes ] should be accessible by a URL

 # Javascript